Nunatta Qitornai: Name

+History

-In April 2017 Vittus Qujaukitsoq was relieved from the Foreign Affairs portfolio in the Greenlandic government by Premier Kim Kielsen due to harsh criticism of the Danish handling and filed formal complaint to United Nations with demands of the environmental clean-up of former U.S. military installations across Greenland.
+In April 2017, Vittus Qujaukitsoq was relieved from the Foreign Affairs portfolio in the Greenlandic government by Premier Kim Kielsen.
+This was due to harsh criticism of the Danish handling and filed formal complaint to United Nations with demands of the environmental clean-up of former U.S. military installations across Greenland.
 He stepped down as Minister of Industry, Trade, Labour and Energy in May 2017.
 He subsequently challenged Kielsen for the chairmanship at Siumut's party conference in July 2017, and left the party after he lost the vote 19–48.

 Vittus Qujaukitsoq advocates a speedy transition to Greenlandic independence, whereas Kim Kielsen and the majority in Siumut are in favour of a gradualist approach.

-The party stood in the 2018 parliamentary elections with former Prime Minister Aleqa Hammond as one of its candidates, but only chairman Vittus Qujaukitsoq was elected.
+The party stood in the 2018 parliamentary election, with former Prime Minister Aleqa Hammond as one of its candidates; however, only chairman Vittus Qujaukitsoq was elected.

-In the 2021 election the party lost its only seat.
+In the 2021 election, the party lost its only seat.

+Prior to the 2025 Greenlandic general election, Nunatta Qitornai leader Vittus Qujaukitsoq has joined the Naleraq party, declaring that Nunatta Qitornai is a thing of the past after the 2021 election failure and does not expect the party to be revived.

 Policies

-Apart from the speedy establishment of a Greenlandic state the party advocates decentralization of the administration and the establishment of 17 municipalities based on the current population distribution.
+Apart from the speedy establishment of a Greenlandic state, the party advocated decentralization of the administration and the establishment of 17 municipalities based on the current population distribution.